d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 ## Bounding Boxes for Prediction

-During model prediction phase, we first generate multiple anchor boxes for the image and then predict categories and offsets for these anchor boxes one by one.
+During model prediction phase, we first generate multiple anchor boxes for the image and then predict classes and offsets for these anchor boxes one by one.
 Then, we obtain prediction bounding boxes based on anchor boxes and their predicted offsets.

 Below we implement function `offset_inverse` which takes in anchors and offset predictions as inputs and applies inverse offset transformations to